Music in the Park in back in 2021!

 - 6/23 – Rosie Rush – Rosie Rush is a singer-songwriter from Anchorage, Alaska.
 She has an interest in a wide variety of genres including funk, indie, folk, and jazz, which she studies at the University of Southern California.
 Her sound is an interesting mix of elements from genres that have shaped her.
 Rosie’s music is influenced by the works of Billie Holiday, Aretha Franklin, Donny Hathaway, Bob Dylan, Norah Jones, Bon Iver, and Rachael Price.
 Rosie’s immense love of her family and the natural world have heavily affected her songwriting.
 Being a lifelong Alaskan, Rosie grew up outside in the summer sun and the winter snow.

 - 7/7 – Ginger & Ale – Anchorage’s premier jazz/blues group Ginger & Ale began performing in early 2016.
-Some favorite past venues include Reilly’s Irish Pub, Sullivan’s Steak House, The Blue Fox Cocktail Lounge, Inlet Towers’ PubHouse, Tequila 61, Girdwood’s Chair 5 Restaurant, The Alaska Botanical Gardens as well as numerous weddings and holiday parties.
+Some favorite past venues include Reilly’s Irish Pub, Sullivan’s Steak House, The Blue Fox Cocktail Lounge, Inlet Towers’ PubHouse, I Luv Sushi, SubZero, Tequila 61, Girdwood’s Chair 5 Restaurant, The Alaska Botanical Gardens as well as numerous weddings and holiday parties.
 Their accessible and thoughtfully curated playlists delight audiences of all ages.
 Professionally trained vocalist Katie Strock is quite active in local theater and the performing arts.
-Bassist Joe Eunice honed his craft in Louisiana and has performed with many popular local bands.
-Eunice’s decade-long residency performing jazz at Sullivan’s Steakhouse in Anchorage is a testament to his dedication to all things bass.
-The group’s collective real world experience and significant achievements in music education marry in the most delightful fashion; Ginger & Ale is dedicated to bringing your guests and/or patrons a truly enjoyable evening.
-Playlists are gladly available upon request.
-See you soon and keep it classy!
+The exceptionally polished guitar skills of Mark Manners create the perfect musical blend.
+The group’s collective real world experience and significant achievements in music education marry in the most delightful fashion.
+Ginger & Ale is dedicated to bringing guests and/or patrons a truly enjoyable evening.

-- 7/14 – Katie & Chriest – Katie Chriest from the duo Katie and Tom and Denise Baez, a local singer.
+- 7/14 – Katie Chriest – Katie Chriest from the duo Katie and Tom, a local singer.
 Katie and Tom like to perform a huge variety of songs, genres, anywhere from 60s, 70s, 80s, 90s, and today’s hits.

 - 7/21 – Photonak – Alaska alt-rock group, Photonak, brings musical light to those in dark times.
 Their melodic jams artfully tap into the feelings of anxiety, fear, and isolation that have plagued all of us during the global pandemic.
 Photonak has mostly been hiding out in Anchorage’s music scene since 2014, but their music and voice has had a growing presence since the release of their praiseworthy debut 2020 album, “Tempered”.
 Now released unto the world, Tempered’s introspective themes and inspirational traumatic brain injury backstory have been a strong cathartic refuge for everyone during these difficult times.
 After the dark and dismal summer 2020 that was Anchorage’s music scene, Anchorage Downtown Partnership is excited to give Photonak the park stage and to rock out with original works that should bring much needed light to this summer 2021.